cortexlabs/cortex/docs/workloads/realtime/models.md

         Args:
             tensorflow_client (required): TensorFlow client which is used to make predictions.
-This should be saved for use in predict(). config (required): Dictionary passed from API configuration (if specified).
+This should be saved for use in the handler method. config (required): Dictionary passed from API configuration (if specified).
         """